 These are advanced topics that require:

 • Knowledge that the target audience actually has these pain points.
-For example: Do they care about neuroplasticity treatment, backend frameworks, or advanced search engine optimization?
+For example: Do they care about neuroplasticity treatment, the best ways to sync files through the cloud, or what’s the best way to monetize my high traffic site?

 • A process for answering these advanced questions at a level that an industry veteran or knowledgeable consumer would feel matches their own.

-For the first requirement, we do extensive customer research, which we’ve written about at length.
+For the first requirement, we do extensive interviews with customer-facing employees in the client’s company – typically sales, customers support, and product teams – , which we’ve written about at length.
 This ensures our topics are on the pain points that their target customers actually have, which results in higher conversion rates.

 Screenshot of the Neuroplasticity Treatment: How It Can Help You Recover From a Brain Injury Blog on Cognitive FX